Bring out the bikes and walking/running shoes, and plan for an active stay at Wenatchee Confluence State Park.

 Footpaths and a pedestrian bridge over the Wenatchee River lead to the Horan Natural Area.
 Bicycles are permitted on footpaths but prohibited in the natural area.

-Located in Chelan County on the Columbia River, Wenatchee Confluence offers two-lane boat ramp, boarding float, and boat-trailer parking are available near the day-use area.
+Located in Chelan County on the Columbia River, Wenatchee Confluence offers two-lane watercraft launch, and boat-trailer parking is available near the day-use area.

 Launching a boat at a state park requires one of the following: • An annual launch permit (Natural Investment Permit); or • An annual Discover Pass and a daily launch permit; or • A one-day Discover Pass and a daily launch permit.